 - Removing duplicate queries, to combat the probability of "birthday attacks".

 - Rate-limiting requests, to prevent DoS and amplification attacks.

 - Monitoring the service for the client IPs using the most bandwidth and experiencing the highest response-to-request size ratio.

 Are you ready to proceed?
 Make sure you write down the current DNS server addresses before configuring Google Public DNS, so that you can revert the change later if something goes wrong.

-If you have problem going to above TCP/IP properties page, check out these articles on how to set opendns information in Windows 7, Vista or XP.
+If you have problem going to above TCP/IP properties page, check out these articles on how to set DNS information in Windows 10, Windows 8, Windows 7, Vista or XP.

 If you want to learn more about this Google public DNS, check out this Google site.